 Lauren was in business for about six years before launching her membership site, and she had an in-person clinical practice where she worked with her clients 1-on-1.
 When she decided to take her business online, she first put a 4-week online program together and launched this with a free 5-day sugar-free challenge to get sign-ups.

 The program was a success, and when it was over the participants wanted more.

 "I sold them a totally non-existent membership and asked them to give me four weeks to create the first month’s content.
 It was very low cost and they got a meal plan and a recipe bundle each month as well as support within a Facebook group.
 I delivered the content in PDFs and emails.
 It was super basic but you have to start somewhere, right?!"

 Her membership site is now hosted entirely online in a private members’ area, in addition to a Facebook group for support, group coaching calls and guest masterclasses.

 ”You don’t have to invest in an expensive platform to get started!
 I started very simple.”

 Lauren started her membership site DIY-style and built it herself.
 While her first few months content was delivered via email, she was building her membership platform using Kajabi.
 She still uses a private Facebook group to communicate with her community members and keep them engaged.

-Secret Kitchen Club members pay $40 per month or $395 per year and their membership includes access to:
+Members pay $40 per month or $395 per year and their membership includes access to: